 As we age, our social networks change, often shrinking, and opportunities to meet new people and forge new connections are sometimes harder to find.
 This is where senior living communities make a notable difference for older adults.
 According to a recent study by the Mather LifeWays Institute on Aging, 69 percent of older adults who moved to a Life Plan Community reported that this move improved their social wellness.

-Life Plan Communities offer robust activity calendars for all residents, providing opportunities for them to be as engaged as they want to be.
+Life Plan Communities offer robust activity calendars for all residents, providing opportunities and assisted living amenities in St. Louis for them to be as engaged as they want to be.
 These activities vary from daytrips, to regular exercise classes, to art classes and educational lectures, and much more.

 “We know choice is important to our residents,” explained Determan.
 “We offer a wide selection of events and activities so everyone can find something that interests them.
 It’s really fun to see new residents get involved and try new things that maybe they didn’t have access to before.”